-- Align incentives across the continuum to encourage behavior change and practice transformation. - Establish a primary care delivery model that engages physicians, and promotes accountability and care coordination across the ACT (including the patient). - Offer a robust menu of care management programs that can be deployed across the care continuum. - Deploy multidisciplinary teams adept at helping physicians transform their care delivery models, anchored on playbooks that can drive significant improvement in outcomes.
+Align incentives across the continuum to encourage behavior change and practice transformation.

+- Establish a primary care delivery model that engages physicians, and promotes accountability and care coordination across the ACT (including the patient) - Offer a robust menu of care management programs that can be deployed across the care continuum. - Deploy specialists adept at helping physicians transform their care delivery models.
+This should be anchored on playbooks that can drive significantly improved outcomes